chyyran/cs-isp-ics4u/data structures.md

 A dynamic array or a List is a resizable array of indefinite size.
 Used to store Pokemon, types, and allow lazy instanatiation of array-like types.

 ## Interfaces
 A contract for a class to implement.
 Used to define the `LazyResolver<T>` interface used during serialization.
+Also used for `PokemonSpecies` comparators.

 ## Hash Maps
 A data structure that maps keys to values.
 Used during serialization to represent key value pairs.